 My whole model for practice is to strengthen healthy bonds and attachments in families, and to encourage mutual support and cooperation in human relationships.

-The Womb Surround Process Workshop came into form because, when I was transitioning out of my Chiropractic, Polarity Therapy, Craniosacral bodywork practice to working with families, I found that being with families is substantially different than working one on one with clients and patients.
+The Womb Surround Process Workshop came into form when I was transitioning out of my Chiropractic, Polarity Therapy, Craniosacral bodywork practice to working with families.
+I found that being with families is substantially different than working one on one with clients and patients.
 I found that facilitating families from the onset was way more complicated than facilitating one on one.
 The increase in the number of relationships and interactions in the family matrix challenged how I used my attention and where I placed my focus in sessions.
 This challenge to my facilitation skills prompted me to look for a way to efficiently build my skills.
 I reasoned that if I addressed pre and perinatal issues and preverbal experience with a small group of adults, I would have the added benefit of the adults being able to give language to their experiences.
 This is something that infants and babies cannot do.
 I hypothesized that if I worked with small groups of adults I would more rapidly build my family skills.
 In addition to that, at the time in the early 1990s there was no or little value in the community for trauma resolution family work that included infants.
 I often heard a new parent exclaim, “What!!
 Take my baby to therapy.
 That’s for older people.”
 I reasoned that I could earn a living and build my family skills by working with small groups of adults.

 I then discovered that if I did two WS Workshops a month I could support myself and my family.
-During the rest of the time I devoted to developing BEBA (Building and Enhancing Bonding and Attachment) which I did as a service project.
+The rest of the time I devoted to developing BEBA (Building and Enhancing Bonding and Attachment), which I did as a service project.
 So, I gave my time to BEBA and earned my living by doing WS Workshops.

 My hypothesis proved correct.
-The WS Workshop served me to profoundly and very efficiently build my family facilitation skills, and I was able to earn my living offering WS Workshops while I donated my time to BEBA.
-At the time of this revision, December 2011, almost 20 years I have completed more than 400 WS workshops.
+The WS Workshop served me to profoundly and very efficiently build my family facilitation skills.
+I was able to earn my living offering WS Workshops while I donated my time to BEBA.
+At the time of this revision, November, 2015, almost 20 years I have completed more than 450 WS workshops.
 They continue to be a mainstay of my work and sustenance.